nushell/nushell.github.io/book/background_task.md

 Unlike terminal multiplexer, you don't need to attach to multiple tmux sessions, and get task status easily.

-Here we provide a [nushell module](https://github.com/nushell/nu_scripts/tree/main/modules/background_task) to work with pueue easiler.
+Here we provide a [nushell module](https://github.com/nushell/nu_scripts/tree/main/modules/background_task) that makes working with pueue easier.

 Here is a setup example to make Nushell "support" background tasks: